-- 8. What five types of resources affect ability to process information and make decisions? - Cognitive resources (knowledge), emotional resources (desire), physical resources (money), social and cultural resources (family in another country) each impact ability to process information and make decisions. - 9.
-Identify some of the elements that contribute to consumer opportunity for processing information and making decisions. - In addition to the five types of resources, time, involvement, distraction, and complexity, amount, repetition and control of information impact one's opportunity for processing information and making decisions.
+11. What five types of resources affect ability to process information and make decisions?

+Cognitive resources (knowledge), emotional resources (desire), physical resources (money), social and cultural resources (family in another country) each impact ability to process information and make decisions.

+12. Identify some of the elements that contribute to consumer opportunity for processing information and making decisions, and suggest how marketers can make use of these for marketing purposes.

+In addition to the five types of resources, time, involvement, distraction, and complexity, amount, repetition and control of information impact one's opportunity for processing information and making decisions.